blocknetdx/blocknet/README.md

 Join the community on [Discord](https://discord.gg/2e6s7H8).

 #### Blocknet
-Started in 2014, Blocknet is a decentralized, community-governed, self-funded, open-sourced project that serves as a connector between different blockchains, markets, and communities.
+Started in 2014, Blocknet is a decentralized, community-governed, self-funded, open-source project that serves as a connector between different blockchains, markets, and communities.

 #### The Blocknet Protocol
 The Blocknet protocol enables decentralized communication and exchange between different blockchains in a permissionless and trustless manner through the use of P2P atomic swaps using BIP65 and a DHT overlay network(Service Nodes).